chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ℹ️ When you cannot resolve the problem, please [open an GitHub issue](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred/issues).

 ## Thanks & Credits
-- Thanks to [Andrew Baumann for pdfannots](https://github.com/0xabu/pdfannots) without which this Alfred Workflow would not be possible.
+- Thanks to [Andrew Baumann for pdfannots](https://github.com/0xabu/pdfannots), which caused me to develop this workflow (even though it does not use `pdfannots` anymore).
-- Also many thanks to [@mgmeyers for pdf-annots2json](https://github.com/mgmeyers/pdf-annots2json/), which streamlined this workflow *even further*.
+- Also many thanks to [@mgmeyers for pdf-annots2json](https://github.com/mgmeyers/pdf-annots2json/), which enabled many improvements to this workflow.
 - I also thank [@StPag](https://github.com/stefanopagliari/) for his ideas on annotation codes.
 - <a href="https://www.flaticon.com/authors/freepik">Icons created by Freepik - Flaticon.</a>